1. Fun and friendly atmosphere

 5. What to bring

 i.
 Your puppy, wearing a plain buckle collar, with cloth or leather lead or a well-fitting harness (Perfect Fit and Mekuti harness are recommended) (no chain collars or leads, head collars, harnesses or Flexi leads please).
 Please put the collar on a few days before coming to classes so that your puppy is already used to it before attending.

 ii.
-All the family including any children over the age of 4 years.
+All the family including any children over the age of 5 years.
 Everyone is welcome, and the more people who attend, the more socialisation can be done.
 Children will be expected to listen and learn along with the adults.

 iv.
 Toys.
 Some puppies work harder for a game with a toy than for food.
 Bring your puppy's favourite toy so that you can use it to attract his attention if you need to.
 Soft toys that can be bitten and tugged are best.
 Please avoid squeaky toys and toys that roll as these can cause a distraction for other puppies.